diwanshududeja/FlickrAPI--Clean-Architecture-Android/README.md

 Integrated Kotlin coroutines to handle requests asynchronously.

-Used clean architecture with differen well separated layers
+Used clean architecture with different well separated layers

 JetPack Compose for UI

-## Remaining
-Some tasks are remaining due to time constraint but you will get to know the architecture that I have used.

-KMM -> I am beginner in this.
-So, not intgreated here but having petty much idea.

-Image Detail -> Not integarted as I can't work further in this due to personal commitments.

 ## Introduction
 A sample app which shows the list of photos with Flickr Search.
 Added search functionality as well.